We believe this experience combined with a sincere passion for obtaining results is what separates us from the pack and, inevitably, truly makes a

 |Finance and insurance||6|

-Nearly 1 in 4 private detectives and investigators were self-employed in 2014.
+Nearly 1 in 4 private detectives and investigators are self-employed.

 Private detectives and investigators work in many environments, depending on the case.
 Some spend more time in offices, performing computer searches and making phone calls.
 Others spend more time in the field, conducting interviews or performing surveillance.